Annaëlle Bénard

 IPHC UMR7178, Strasbourg (Dr Cédric Sueur)

-• Bachelor’s Degree in Biology & Mathematics (double major)
+Bachelor's in Biology & Mathematics (double major)

-Sorbonne University – Marine Biological Station of Roscoff.
+Sorbonne University – Roscoff Marine Station.

 Final year at Dalhousie University (Nova Scotia, Canada).